zbyju/advent-of-code/2023/README.md

 | Day 24 |        |        |          |
 | Day 25 |        |        |          |

+*These times were measured on my personal computer: AMD Ryzen 7 5800X; 16GB RAM*

 ## Usage

 The project has a very strict structure.
 There is a folder for each `day` inside `days` that contains `solution.rs` where the solution is implemented.
 There are also `input.txt` (includes the input for that day) and `testX.txt` (includes the test inputs for that day) files inside `inputs` folder.